-KML can be added from web locations via a URL.
-In the map viewer, choose Add, then Add layer from Web:
+KML can be added from web locations via its URL.

 This post was originally published on July 29, 2013, and has been updated.